Shrest7/HabitTracker/README.md

 - .NET Framework 4.7.2.
 - EFCore.

-## Requirements
+## Requirements & Usage
-HabitTracker requires SQL Server installed.
+HabitTracker requires SQL Server installed (2016 or newer).

+First clone the repository, then in the Solution Explorer, right click on the solution and choose Restore NuGet Packages.
+The last step is to close and reopen the solution.

 ## About
 It's my first personal project, created primarly because I wanted to, well, build new habits and track whether I'm doing well or not.